Muttahida Qaumi Movement – London: Late 1986 to 1990

 In its early years, MQM drew enormous crowds, the epitome of which was the rally of August 8, 1986 at Nishtar Park, Karachi.
 Three years into its existence, MQM won the November 1987 local body elections in Karachi and Hyderabad and had several mayors win unopposed.
 Pakistan Peoples Party (PPP) won the highest number of seats in the general election of 1988 and formed a coalition government in the Sindh Province with the help of MQM, which then had a larger mandate in urban Sindh in comparison to PPP whose majority of support came from rural areas of Sindh.
 A 59-point agreement, called the Karachi Accord, was signed which included statements about protection of the democratic system and political rights, urban development goals, and creating objective criteria for admission to universities and colleges.
 Within a few months of the agreement, differences surfaced and MQM ministers in the Sindh Cabinet resigned because the agreement was not implemented.
 Thus, the alliance broke up in October 1989 and MQM joined hands with PPP's opponents.
 During these times MQM made mark for public benefit initiatives.
 Khidmat-e-Khalq Committee, a social welfare initiative, was founded in 1978 which in 1998 transformed into Khidmat-e-Khalq Foundation (KKF).

 1990 to 1999

 In the elections of October 1990, MQM emerged as the third strongest party in the country.
 This time, it made its alliance with Islami Jamhoori Ittehad (IJI) to establish a provincial government in Sindh whereas IJI formed the federal government.
 During these times, small factions of MQM separated themselves on the main body of the party, and the largest among these factions was MQM Haqiqi (Truthful MQM), which was formed by Afaq Ahmad and Amir Khan.
-It is generally believed that MQM Haqiqi was formed by the collusion of Pakistani Government in power and the Establishment/Inter-Services Intelligence (ISI) to weaken MQM and was supported by successive federal governments and the military.
-In the years to come, federal governments switched between forming alliance with MQM and fighting against it to establish greater control over Karachi.
+It is was allegedly claimed that MQM Haqiqi was formed by the Sindh/Karachi Government to weaken MQM and was allegedly supported by them.
+In the following years, successive governments switched between forming alliances with MQM and fighting against it to establish greater control over Karachi.